Refining the Financial Professional’s Value Proposition -- when "What if?" is really the "Why?"

 • Why – This is the most important.
 Why do you do what you do?
 What is your mission statement?

-The Financial Advisor’s Role in Today’s Marketplace
+The Financial Professional’s Role in Today’s Marketplace

 Taking the time to answer these questions, in addition to acknowledging how technology fits into your practice is critical.
 On that day in January 2009, the collaboration between technology and the human’s reasoning ability, saved 155 lives.
-Financial advisors who can find this balance will be able to hopefully change and improve the lives of their clients, one meeting at time.
+Financial professionals who can find this balance will be able to hopefully change and improve the lives of their clients, one meeting at time.

 This is the “Why?” behind the “What if?”
 To be successful in the financial services industry today, you must become comfortable with your new purpose.